Glossary of terms¶

 Nodes are software libraries that provide core protocol functionality for the Ceramic network.
 Nodes are responsible for processing stream updates (in the form of signed commits from clients), storing state for the streams that it cares about, responding to queries, networking with other nodes, replicating streams across the network, and sending valid signed commits to an external anchor service for generating anchor commits.

-Anchor services are hosted "layer-2" services for Ceramic that generate anchor commits for many different streams in a scalable, low cost manner by batching many different stream transactions into a merkle tree, and including the merkle root into a transaction on a blockchain platform (currently Ethereum).
-This eliminates the need for each stream transaction to have its own corresponding blockchain transaction, which would be slower and more expensive.
+A Ceramic Anchor Service (CAS) is a hosted "layer-2" solution for generating anchor commits for many different stream transactions in a scalable, low cost manner.
+Ceramic nodes are responsible for sending anchor requests containing a StreamID and a CommitID to a CAS, which then batches these transactions into a merkle tree, and includes the merkle root into a blockchain platform in a single transaction (currently Ethereum).
+After the transaction makes its way onto a blockchain, a Ceramic node creates an anchor commit which includes a reference to the blockchain transaction for every anchored stream.
+A CAS eliminates the need for each stream transaction to have its own corresponding blockchain transaction, which would be slower and more expensive.

 Networks are collections of Ceramic nodes that share specific configurations and communicate over a dedicated libp2p topic.
 Networks are discrete from one another.
 Streams that exist on one network are not discoverable on or portable to another.
 Currently, Ceramic has three primary networks: mainnet, Clay Testnet, and dev unstable.

 Mainnet is the Ceramic network used for production deployments.
 For more information on mainnet, see the Networks page.

 Clay Testnet is a Ceramic network used by the community for application prototyping, development, and testing purposes.
 Ceramic core devs also use Clay for testing official protocol release candidates.
 For more information on Clay Testnet, see the Networks page.